AzkabanAdmin/WorkoutBuddy/README.md

 and can run optional Lua code.
 Conditions combine multiple triggers using `AND`/`OR` logic and can either suggest a workout or open the reminder frame.
 Use this system for advanced workflows without editing code.
+You can reorder triggers and conditions with **Up** and **Down** buttons, and the event dropdown now offers a larger selection including quest, combat and bag events.

 - **To extend the default workout library:**
   Edit `config/workout_library.lua` and ensure the configuration UI can reference new categories.